 If Your Case Hinges on Eyewitness Testimony

 Juries tend to put a lot of stock in eyewitness testimony.
-But at Robert Foley Law, P.A., we know just how damaging faulty memories can be.
+But at Aiken, O’Halloran and Foley, we know just how damaging faulty memories can be.
 As your defense team, we will diligently explore every aspect of your case in order to secure the best outcomes possible.
-Contact us today in Cape Coral for a free, confidential consultation.
+Contact us today in Cape Coral, Fort Myers, Punta Gorda or Sarasota for a free, confidential consultation.